 - Improve the energy efficiency of homes, offices, or modes of transportation

 Under DoD acquisitions, Applied Research falls under Budget Activity (BA) 2 with a Research, Development, Test, and Evaluation (RDT&E) appropriation account.
-It translates promising basic research into solutions for broadly defined military needs and includes studies, investigations, and non-system specific technology efforts.
-It may also include design, development, and improvement of prototypes and new processes to meet general mission area requirements.
+It translates promising basic research into solutions for broadly defined military needs and includes studies, investigations, and non-system-specific technology efforts.
+It may also include the design, development, and improvement of prototypes and new processes to meet general mission area requirements.
 Program Elements (PE) funded under this BA typically involve pre-Milestone B efforts.